baraksu/SortDictionary/README.md

 > **Note:** parts 3-4 are not independent parts of the program, but they are significant parts of [the Alphabetize proc](#alpha), which is the main part of the program.

 When running the program, a propmt will show on the console, asking the user to enter a list of words into an input field.
-Then, after the list was fully submmited, the program will iterate throught the input string, saving each start & end index for each word in the index arrays.<br/>
+Then, after the list was fully submmited, the program will iterate throught the input string, saving each start & end index for each word in the index arrays(for further information, please check out the [Writing the setIndexes proc](#setIndexes) segment).<br/>
 After setting the indexes, the program will iterate through the first `numOfWords-1` words in the input string, using the `alphaLoop` loop.
 At first, the `alphaLoop` loop\`s index is initialized with 0.<br/>
 In each iteration, the program will iterate through the words using 2 indexes, `di` and `si`.<br/>
 The register and index `si` is first initialized with the index of the `alphaLoop` loop.